Wendy Duncan: Early life

 Duncan was born in Kalgoorlie, Western Australia, to Shirley Maxine (née Davies) and Stephen John Tonkin.
 She and her siblings were raised on her parents' sheep station, and received their early education from the School of the Air.
-Duncan later boarded at Methodist Ladies' College, Perth.
+Duncan later boarded at Methodist Ladies' College in Perth.
 After leaving school, she spent a year in South Africa through the Rotary Youth Exchange, and then enrolled at the University of Western Australia, eventually graduating with a Bachelor of Arts degree in politics and Australian history.
 Duncan worked for the National Farmers' Federation in Canberra from 1977 to 1979, and also completed a postgraduate diploma at the Canberra College of Advanced Education (now the University of Canberra).
 Returning to Western Australia, she married Ian Murray Duncan in 1980, with whom she had four children, and then worked part-time at legal firms in Kalgoorlie and Esperance.
 She later worked in various administrative positions for the Shire of Esperance.